zowe/docs-site/docs/getting-started/zowe-architecture.md

 The digram shows the default port numbers that are used by Zowe.
 These are dependent on each instance of Zowe and are held in the Zowe instance directory configuration file `instance.env`
 , see [Creating and configuring the Zowe instance directory](../user-guide/configure-instance-directory.md).

 A number of servers that run under Unix System Services (USS) on z/OS.
-These run under the Zowe start task `ZWESVSTC` that has its own user ID `ZWESVUSR` and include a number of servers each with their own address space.
+These run under the Zowe started task `ZWESVSTC` that has its own user ID `ZWESVUSR` and include a number of servers each with their own address space.
 The `ZWESVSTC` started task has a `STDOUT` file that includes log and trace information for its servers.
-Severe error messages are written to `STDERR` and for problem determination help for diagnosing issue see, [Troubleshooting](../troubleshoot/troubleshooting.md).
+Severe error messages are written to `STDERR` and for problem determination help for diagnosing issues see, [Troubleshooting](../troubleshoot/troubleshooting.md).

 ## ZLUX

-The ZLUX Node.js server is also known as the Zowe Application Framework and is provides the Zowe desktop which a user accesses through their web browser via port 8544.
+The ZLUX Node.js server is also known as the Zowe Application Framework and provides the Zowe desktop which a user accesses through their web browser via port 8544.
 The Zowe desktop includes a number of applications that run inside the ZLUX Zowe Application Framework including a 3270 emulator and a File Editor.

 <img src="../images/mvd/zowe-desktop.png" alt="Zowe Desktop Diagram" width="600px"/>